IDMNYU/Experimental-Print-Studio/Plotter/README.md

 ### Overview

 (picture)

+A plotter is a machine that produces vector graphics drawings.
+Plotters draw lines on paper using a pen, or in some applications, use a knife to cut a material like vinyl or leather.

 IDM has two AxiDraw V3 machines

 The AxiDraw V3 is a simple, modern, precise, and versatile pen plotter, capable of writing or drawing on almost any flat surface.

+Check out this great [introduction article](https://mrmrs.cc/writing/pen-plotting-intro/) on Pen Plotters.

 ---

 ### Software Setup

+We are using a software called **Inkscape** to plot out SVG files.
+If you are not familiar with Python, the AxiDraw machine is also programmable through customized [Python scripts](https://axidraw.com/doc/py_api/#introduction).

 * Download [Inkscape](https://inkscape.org/release/inkscape-1.3.2/)